What Exactly Is HIPAA Compliance?

 And what is HIPAA compliance?

 HIPAA compliance means following the regulations set by the law to protect patient information.
 Compliance is not a matter of choice but a must.
-Regular compliance reviews are also recommended.
+Regular compliance analysis are also recommended.
 Organizations that fail to comply will face severe penalties.

 Whom or what does HIPAA protect?